 You are not alone: Getting emotional support

 You may find resources and support – including your own inner strengths – you didn’t know existed.

 If you’re married or in a committed relationship, what you’re going through will affect your partner and your relationship.
 Waiting for your biopsy results is a family challenge, as well as a personal one.

 Other women who have been through a breast biopsy may be your strongest allies.
 Talking with them can be very helpful and reassuring.
 You can reach out – or simply listen – to others who understand your feelings and concerns.

 If you learn that you have breast cancer, you may find it helpful to talk with someone who has already been through breast cancer.
 Our Reach To Recovery® Program, which is available in most communities, is one of many programs that may help you.
-This program can put you in touch with a woman who has been diagnosed with and treated for breast cancer.
+This program can put you in touch with a trained volunteer who has been diagnosed with and treated for breast cancer.

-To talk with or receive a visit from a Reach To Recovery volunteer, call your local American Cancer Society office or 1-800-227-2345.
+To talk with, email, or receive a visit from a trained Reach To Recovery volunteer, call your local American Cancer Society office or 1-800-227-2345.
 Also, “Appendix D” has more information on the Reach To Recovery program and other resources for people facing cancer.

 Remember: Most breast changes are not cancer.
 While it’s hard to go through the emotions and uncertainties that often come with a breast biopsy, try to learn as much as you can about what’s going on and get the support you need.
 For more information about breast health, breast cancer, or to find support services where you live, please contact us.

 Last Medical Review: 07/21/2014